Genocides in history (1490 to 1914): German South West Africa

 Head of a Shark Island concentration camp prisoner, which was used by German Empire doctors for medical experiments.

-Identified as the first genocide of the 20th century, the Herero and Namaqua peoples of present-day Namibia endured a genocidal persecution between 1904 and 1907 while their homeland was under colonial rule as German South West Africa.
+Identified as the first genocide of the 20th century, the Herero and Nama peoples of present-day Namibia endured a genocidal persecution between 1904 and 1907 while their homeland was under colonial rule as German South West Africa.
 Large percentages of their populations perished in a brutal scorched earth campaign led by German General Lothar von Trotha.
 An estimated 10,000 Nama were killed, with estimates for the Herero ranging from 60,000 and 100,000.
-Historian Leonor Faber-Jonker highlights how genocidal violence in German South-West Africa was built up to with ever more eterminatory wars during the late 19th century.
+Historian Leonor Faber-Jonker highlights how genocidal violence in German South-West Africa was built up to with ever more exterminatory wars during the late 19th century.

 Beginning as an insurrection against German colonial rule, the Herero Wars almost immediately developed into a genocide of the indigenous insurrectionists, with Trotha issuing his Extermination Order in October 1904, a copy of which survives in the Botswana National Archives.
 The order states "every Herero, with or without a gun, with or without cattle, will be shot.
 I will no longer accept women or children, I will drive them back to their people [to die in the desert] or let them be shot at."
 Olusoga and Erichsen write: "It is an almost unique document: an explicit, written declaration of intent to commit genocide."
 Trotha further explained that the German response to the indigenous insurrection "is and remains the beginning of a racial struggle".

 Many of those not killed were moved to concentration camps, such as Shark Island, after the destruction of their villages, where many succumbed to starvation.
 These concentration camps were also the location of medical experiments by German eugenicists such as Eugen Fischer.